Women in Cellblock 9: Release

-The film was first released in West Germany on 17 March 1978.
-In addition to its original title, the film is also known as Escape from the Island of Death.
-In English-speaking countries it is also known as Tropical Inferno and Women in Cellblock 9.
+Women in Cellblock 9 was released theatrically in Germany on March 17, 1978.
+It was released on home video under other English-language titles including Tropical Inferno in Switzerland, Woman of Cellblock 9 in Japan and Woman from Jail Dep.
+No 9 in West Germany.

 In the United Kingdom, the film was refused classification by the British Board of Film Classification (BBFC) in February 2004, with the board citing potential legal issues under the Video Recordings Act 1984, as well as pending updates made to the Protection of Children Act 1978 in England and Wales (under the Sexual Offences Act 2003) set to take effect in May 2004, as issues prohibiting the classification of the film.

 Reception

 A retrospective review states that "The story for this one is just like all the other films from the time period.
 We find pretty, young women who are forced to be nude most of the film and are degraded physically, mentally, and sexually.
 The story is one tracked and leaves very little for the viewer to grab hold of.
 The film moves as a snails pace and the dialogue is very tedious."
 The same review adds that this film is one of the rare films by Franco the author would not recommend.